 The supervisor is the main point of contact through the duration of a PhD – but remember: they are there to mentor, not to teach, or do it for you.
 It will be your responsibility to plan, execute and monitor your own work as well as to identify gaps in your own knowledge and address them.

 Stage 2: Research

 This stage is effectively what you will work on for the three years of your project – the research!
 Having identified novel research questions from your review of the literature, this is where you collect your data to help answer these questions.
-How you do this will of course depend on the nature of your research: for example, you may be designing and running experiments in a lab alongside other PhD students or visiting excavation sites in remote regions of the world.
-You should be checking in regularly with your supervisors to update them and to bounce ideas off of them too.
+How you do this will depend on the nature of your research: for example, you may design and run experiments in a lab alongside other PhD students or visit excavation sites in remote regions of the world.
+You should check in regularly with your supervisors to update them and run any ideas or issues past them.

 Have the structure and chapters of your thesis in mind as you develop and tackle your research questions.
 Working with a view of publishing your work will be very valuable later on.